firogh/notes/net/net.md

 [netvm: Allow skb allocation to use PFMEMALLOC reserves](https://groups.google.com/forum/#!msg/linux_net/-YtWB66adxY/Qqm_y4U09IAJ)
 [netvm: Allow skb allocation to use PFMEMALLOC reserves - gmane 08/14](http://thread.gmane.org/gmane.linux.kernel/1152658)

-## socket
-* What is socket?
-A socket is one endpoint of a two-way communication link between two programs running on the network.
-An Internet socket is characterized by at least the following :
-Local socket address: Local IP address and port number
-Protocol: A transport protocol (e.g., TCP, UDP, raw IP, or others).
-Remote socket address, if connected to another socket. struct sockaddr socket是跟协议族绑定的概念, 所以要用inet_create, netlink_create
+socket是跟协议族绑定的概念, 所以要用inet_create, netlink_create

 * Abstruction Concepts of socket